 - Develop the analytical skills to examine issues that affect the luxury sector

-- Practise creative and critical thinking for innovative solutions
+- Practise creative and critical thinking for innovative solutions to contemporary problems

 - Learn by collaborating with your classmates and thinking like an entrepreneur